Catfight: Male

-Catfights are often described as titillating for heterosexual men.
+Women fighting each other, particularly over a man, is a long-held heterosexual male fantasy.
 Portrayals of catfights in cartoons, movies and advertising often display participants as attractive, with "supermodel physiques", dishevelled and missing articles of clothing, and catfights are often described by media aimed primarily at men as sexy.

 Culturally, we think of the catfight as bikini-clad bimbos slapping each other around and wrestling.
 They're sexualized and devalued.